 Name of school/setting

 Name

 Type of training received

 Date of training completed

 Training provided by

 Profession and title

-I confirm that [name of member of staff] has received the training detailed above and is competent to carry out any necessary treatment.
-I recommend that the training is updated [name of member of staff].
+- f] has received the training detailed above and ry treatment.
+I recommend that the training is

 Trainer's signature

 Date

-I confirm that I have received the training detailed above.
+confirm that I have received the training detailed above.

 Staff signature

 Date

 Suggested review date